Skip to main content

 - Innovative approaches to mobilize historical films for today’s audiences, even beyond cinema screenings

 A decision will be made by early July and the programme will be published at the beginning of September.
-Presenters are paid a fee.
-A limited budget for fees and travel expenses is also available.
+A limited budget for fees and travel expenses is available.

 Funded by